8 Best Pho Restaurants in Ho Chi Minh City

 Pho Hung is one of the few noodle brands that are not only famous in Vietnam but also overseas.
 Although this shop now has many addresses in Saigon, they are in a crowded state.
 This proof shows that Saigon diners love Pho of this brand name.

-The noodle soup is made from pure beef, then stewed with more than 10 different herbs, so it always has a rich taste and typical flavour.
-Each bowl at Pho Hung is carefully cared for in the layout to the broth and noddle quality.
+The noodle soup is made from pure beef and then stewed with more than 10 different herbs, so it always has a rich taste and typical flavor.
+Each bowl at Pho Hung is carefully crafted to ensure the optimal arrangement of broth and noodles.
 Everything combined is harmonious and beautiful.
 In particular, the beef balls are big, fragrant, and crunchy.
-Besides, a bowl at Pho Hung Restaurant is quite big so please do your best!
+Besides, a bowl at Pho Hung Restaurant is quite big, so please do your best!

-Besides, the space of the restaurant is also spacious and airy.
+Additionally, the restaurant’s space is spacious and airy.
 The service staff is enthusiastic and attentive.
 All these things have helped Pho Hung attract more tasters.

 • Address 1: 243 Nguyen Trai Street, Nguyen Cu Trinh Ward, District 1, HCMC